pmjones/php-styler/README.md

 **EXPERIMENTAL.
 NOT FOR PRODUCTION USE.**

-PHP-Styler reconstructs PHP code after it has been deconstructed into an abstract syntax tree.
+PHP-Styler is a companion to [PHP-Parser](https://github.com/nikic/PHP-Parser) for reconstructing PHP code after it has been deconstructed into an abstract syntax tree.
 It will **completely reformat** the code it is given, discarding any previous formatting entirely.

 > McCoy: What if this thing were used where [formatting] already exists?
 >